I am currently working on the veterans histories. Please email me to help preserve their history.

 Korean War

-After his marriage, Calvin was set apart as a High Priest for the Benson, Utah Stake for the Church of Jesus Christ of Latter-day Saints.
-In 1978, Calvin was set apart as the Bishop of the Young Singles Adult 11th Ward.
+After his marriage, Calvin was ordained as a High Priest for the Benson, Utah Stake for the Church of Jesus Christ of Latter-day Saints.
+In 1968, Calvin was ordained as the Bishop of the Young Singles Adult 11th Ward.
+In 1970, he was called to serve as First Counselor of the USU Singles Stake Presidency.,

-After his marriage, Calvin purchased the destroyed Jonsson-Merrill Farmstead.
-It had been damaged in a fire between 1949-1950, and abandoned soon after.
+In 1955, after his marriage, Calvin purchased the destroyed Jonsson-Merrill Farmstead.
+It had been severely damaged in a fire between 1949-1950, and abandoned soon after.
 Calvin began restoring the farmstead, using some of the surrounding bricks to restore the first floor and "remodeled the handsome old barn."6

-In 1962, Calvin's father was ready to retire as a farmer and sell the farm to Calvin.
-Calvin and his father did a home swap, switching his restored J-M Farmstead for the Funk Farmstead.
+In 1962, Calvin's father was ready to retire as a farmer and sell the family farm to Calvin.
+Calvin and his father did a home swap, switching Calvin's restored Jonsson-Merrill Farmstead for the Funk Farmstead.
 He was the third generation to own and operate the Funk Farmstead.

-In the 1960s, Calvin, along with Garr Christensen, began the work of replacing their ditch irrigation and pioneering the way for northern Cache Valley to adopt gravity-fed sprinkler irrigation.
+In the 1960s, Calvin, along with Garr Christensen and other members of the Richmond Irrigation Company, began the work of replacing their ditch irrigation and pioneering the way for northern Cache County to adopt gravity-fed sprinkler irrigation.
+He would often speak of the countless hours he spent on his Caterpillar D-4 dozer covering the miles of newly-laid pipe.
 It took about 10 years of work, but by 1976, Calvin had been honored as an "Outstanding Cooperator" by the North Cache Soil Conservation District.7

 Calvin served on the Soil Conservation Service, the Utah Dairy Commission, and the Cache County Planning and Zoning.5